PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 * If absolutely necessary, enforce `system-reserved` over time.

 The resource requirements of kube system daemons may grow over time as more and more features are added.
-Over time, kubernetes project will attempt to bring down utilization of node system daemons, but that is not a priority as of now.
+Over time, PlaidCloud project will attempt to bring down utilization of node system daemons, but that is not a priority as of now.
 So expect a drop in `Allocatable` capacity in future releases.